oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-00-methodology.md

 1. **Explore the Codebase to create an Extensive Technical Analysis**: The AI agent will explore the entire code repository to understand the codebase from multiple perspectives: as a software architect, software developer, and product manager.

-The AI agent will compile its findings into a very extensive Markdown analysis document in the root of the repository.
+The AI agent will compile its findings into a very extensive Markdown analysis document `project-extensive-analysis.md` in the root of the repository.
 This document will cover various aspects of the application, including architecture, features, design patterns, technology stack, user personas, and more.

-⚠️ IMPORTANT: The human user must manually review, and optionaly improve iteratively with the help of an AI assistant before manually adding the `Technical Analysis` document to the project knowledge directory.
+⚠️ IMPORTANT: The human user must manually review, and optionaly improve iteratively with the help of an AI assistant before manually adding the Technical Analysis document (`project-extensive-analysis.md`) to the project knowledge directory.

-2. **Create a Product Requirements Document**: The AI agent will create a extensive product requirements document.
+2. **Manually Create a Product Requirements Document and Technical Documents**:

-`ai-dev-prd-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the PRD `project-prd.md`.

-3. **Create an Implementation Plan**: The AI agent will create a detailed implementation plan with clear tasks broken down.

-`ai-dev-20-implementation-plan-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the implementation plan `project-implementation-plan.md`.

-4. **Execute the Implementation Plan to build each phase/epicfeature**: The AI agent will implement the tasks defined in the implementation plan for the specific feature.

-The AI agent (YOU) must follow the guidelines in `project-implementation-plan.md` to implement one feature at a time, ensuring that each task is completed before moving on to the next one.
+⚠️ IMPORTANT: After the AI agent has created the analysis document of the previous step, the human user must manually review, and optionally improve iteratively with the help of an AI assistant before manually separating the `project-extensive-analysis.md` document into:
+- `project-prd.md` - Full application PRD document, the place where we describe the plan to create software ideas through structured and detailed sections
+- `project-app-architecture.md` - an extensive application architecture document
+- `project-techstack-projectstructure.md` - Technology Stack and project files structure document

+The `Extensive Analysis` document (`project-extensive-analysis.md`) is also added to the project knowledge directory.

+3. Continue with the AI Development with Memory Bank methodology to create an Implementation Plan, Context Scratchpad, and execute the tasks defined in the Implementation Plan described in detail in the section `## WORKFLOW FOR AI ASSISTED IMPLEMENTATION WITH MEMORY BANK METHODOLOGY` of this document.

+After it has finnised the implementation, it also includes modifying the existing documentation with the results and knowledge acquired during the implementation of the newly implemented functionality, by updating the `project-implementation-plan.md`, `project-technical-analysis.md`, `project-app-architecture.md`, `project-techstack-projectstructure.md`, and `project-prd.md` documents with the new changes and progress made.
+It will also update `Known Issues` and `Lessons Learned` sections in the `project-implementation-plan.md` document.

+---

 ## CASE 3: AI Workflow for adding a new feature to an existing application

-[TODO:]

-1. Create a new specific PRD for the feature based on the requirements of the new feature, and the analysis of the existing documentation for the application, which includes:
+1. **Create a new specific PRD for the new feature** based on the requirements of the new feature, and the analysis of the existing documentation for the application, which includes:
 - `project-technical-analysis.md` - technical analysis of the application document
 - `project-app-architecture.md` - application architecture document
-- `project-technology-stack-and-project-structure.md` - Technology Stack and project structure document
+- `project-techstack-projectstructure.md` - Technology Stack and project structure document
 - `project-implementation-plan.md` - Implementation plan document
 - `project-prd.md` - Full application PRD document

-`ai-dev-prd-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the PRD `project-prd-feature-XYZ`.
+`ai-dev-11-prd-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the PRD `project-prd-feature-XYZ`.

+2. Continue with the AI Development with Memory Bank methodology to create an Implementation Plan based on the new feature.
+Taking into account that this `project-prd-feature-XYZ.md` is a feature specific PRD document, so if needed, we must also take into account the whole project PRD Document, and the implications of the new feature in the existing application.

+Therfore, we will create the Context Scratchpad, and execute the tasks defined in the Implementation Plan described in detail in the section `## WORKFLOW FOR AI ASSISTED IMPLEMENTATION WITH MEMORY BANK METHODOLOGY` of this document.

+After it has finnised the implementation, it also includes modifying the existing documentation with the results and knowledge acquired during the implementation of the newly implemented functionality, by updating the `project-implementation-plan.md`, `project-technical-analysis.md`, `project-app-architecture.md`, `project-techstack-projectstructure.md`, and `project-prd.md` documents with the new changes and progress made.
+It will also update `Known Issues` and `Lessons Learned` sections in the `project-implementation-plan.md` document.

+## WORKFLOW FOR AI ASSISTED IMPLEMENTATION WITH MEMORY BANK METHODOLOGY

-2. **Create an Implementation Plan for the new feature**: The AI agent will create a detailed implementation plan with clear tasks broken down for the new feature based on the requirements of the new feature, and the analysis of the existing documentation for the application, which includes:
+3. **Create an Implementation Plan**: The AI agent will create a detailed implementation plan with clear tasks broken down.

+`ai-dev-20-implementation-plan-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the implementation plan `project-implementation-plan.md`.

+Input documentation needed to create the implementation plan include:
-- `project-technical-analysis.md` - technical analysis of the application document
+- `project-technical-analysis.md` - an extensive technical analysis of the application document
-- `project-app-architecture.md` - application architecture document
+- `project-app-architecture.md` - an extensive application architecture document
-- `project-technology-stack-and-project-structure.md` - Technology Stack and project structure document
+- `project-techstack-projectstructure.md` - Technology Stack and project files structure document
-- `project-implementation-plan.md` - Implementation plan document
-- `project-prd.md` - Full application PRD document
+- `project-prd.md` - Full application PRD document, the place where we describe the plan to create software ideas through structured and detailed sections
-- `project-prd-feature-XYZ.md` - Feature specific PRD document

-`ai-dev-20-implementation-plan-creation.md` - The AI agent (YOU) must follow the guidelines in this document to create the feature implementation plan `project-implementation-plan-feature-XYZ.md`.
+4. **Create a Context Scratchpad:** The AI agent will create a context scratchpad (`project-context-scratchpad.md`) from the `project-implementation-plan.md` that will be used to store the current focus of the context of the project and the implementation plan with the list of todo tasks, progress updates, and any relevant notes/issues/lessons learned.

-3. **Execute the Implementation Plan to build each phase/epicfeature**: The AI agent will implement the tasks defined in the implementation plan for the specific feature.
+5. **Execute the Implementation Plan to build each phase/epic/feature**: The AI agent will implement the tasks defined in the `project-context-scratchpad.md` for the specific feature/epic now being developed.

-The AI agent (YOU) must follow the guidelines in `project-implementation-plan-feature-XYZ.md` to implement one feature at a time, ensuring that each task is completed before moving on to the next one.
+The AI agent (YOU) must follow the guidelines in the AI Development with Memory Bank methodology (`ai-dev-00-memory-bank.md`) to use the `project-context-scratchpad.md` to implement one feature/task at a time, ensuring that each task is completed before moving on to the next one.

-4. **Update the general documentation with the new changes and progress**: The AI agent will modify the current projecct documentation with the results of the newly implemented functionality.
+6. **Update the general documentation with the new changes and progress:** The AI agent will modify the current project documentation (`project-implementation-plan.md`) with the results of the newly implemented functionality according to the guidelines in the AI Development with Memory Bank methodology (`ai-dev-00-memory-bank.md`) and the progress tracked on the `project-context-scratchpad`.

-[TODO:]
-The AI agent (YOU) must follow the guidelines in `ai-dev-project-update-after-feature-XYZ.md` to modify the current project documentation.
+You will add he updated tasks to the project implementation plan, and will update, if needed, the `project-technical-analysis.md`, `project-app-architecture.md`, `project-techstack-projectstructure.md`, and `project-prd.md` documents with the new changes and progress made.
+It will also update `Known Issues` and `Lessons Learned` sections in the `project-implementation-plan.md` document.

 ---